Stevie Richards: Various storylines (2009–2010)

 On the October 8 Impact!, Mick Foley announced that Stevie would be the special guest referee in the Monster's Ball match between Foley and Abyss at Bound for Glory.
 The match ended after Abyss pushed the interfering Daffney off the top rope through a barbed-wire board (giving her a legit concussion), Black Hole Slammed the enraged Dr. Stevie onto a pile of thumbtacks and slammed Foley onto the barbed wire board.
 He covered Foley, pulled an unconscious Dr. Stevie over, and used his hand to count the pinfall.

 Two weeks later, Stevie assaulted Abyss after losing a match to him; Foley turned on him and saved Abyss.
 The next week, Foley explained he had manipulated Dr. Stevie all along and had challenged Abyss to test how tough he really was.
 He then booked Stevie in a match with Abyss for the following week; if Abyss pinned Stevie, he would have to leave TNA.
 On the November 12 Impact!, Stevie defeated Abyss to save his job, after the lights suddenly went out and came back on with Abyss mysteriously laid out.
 After the match, Foley (who was commentating during the match) entered the ring and attacked Stevie when the lights went out again.
 In the darkness, a fireball was thrown in Foley's face.
 When the lights came back, Raven was revealed as the one who had interfered.
 Stevie, Raven and Daffney then reformed their alliance and feuded with Abyss and Foley.
 During the feud, Stevie set Abyss on fire.
-Spike (TNA's broadcaster) didn't allow the footage to air, so it was streamed on the company's website. on the December 3 edition of Impact, Stevie & Raven faced Kurt Angle in a losing effort after interference from Abyss. on the December 17 edition of Impact, Stevie teamed with Scott Steiner, Brutus Magnus, Doug Williams and Raven for a ten-man tag team match against Styles, Angle, Lashley, Tomko and Abyss but lost the match.
-At Final Resolution, Abyss and Foley defeated Stevie and Raven in a "Foley's Funhouse" tag team match to end the feud. on the January 4, 2010 edition of Impact, Stevie and Raven faced Hernandez and Matt Morgan in a losing effort.
+Spike (TNA's broadcaster) did not allow the footage to air, so it was streamed on the company's website. on the December 3 edition of Impact, Stevie and Raven faced Kurt Angle in a losing effort after interference from Abyss. on the December 17 edition of Impact, Stevie teamed with Scott Steiner, Brutus Magnus, Doug Williams and Raven for a ten-man tag team match against Styles, Angle, Lashley, Tomko and Abyss but lost the match.
+At Final Resolution, Abyss and Foley defeated Stevie and Raven in a "Foley's Funhouse" tag team match to end the feud. on the January 4, 2010, edition of Impact, Stevie and Raven faced Hernandez and Matt Morgan in a losing effort.